 What do most people do when they take a picture or video?

 As a French survey has shown, people are with their spouse, their children, their parents, their friends, at home, or on a trip and they photograph them when they are happy to run, jump, laugh, share their joy on a birthday, a religious or social event, a wedding, a school party, an end of year show or a weekly sporting event.

 Or they photograph their environment by wanting to show their delight in front of a landscape, their surprise in front of an unusual architecture or their curiosity inside a foreign country.

-We take photos because we want to keep a record that we want the most faithful of these small and great moments of our lives that make our history.
-More precisely, by looking at our photos and videos, we want to rediscover the emotions we felt when we shot.
+You take photos because you want to keep a record that you want the most faithful of these small and great moments of your life that make your history.
+More precisely, by looking at your photos and videos, you want to rediscover the emotions you felt when you shot those pictures.

 The American pyschologist Robert Plutchik founded a theory on the nature and purpose of emotions.
-In its broad outline, the theory of emotions identifies 8 primary emotions:
+In its broad outline, his theory of emotions identifies 8 primary emotions: